top of page

 • Don’t worry too much about form: we welcome writing from a wide range of genres.
 You may choose to write in the form of prose poems, cross genres, creative non-fiction, flash fiction, diary or journal entries, short stories, reflections, lyrics, Wikipedia articles, menus, recipes, shopping bills, newspaper reports...the sky is the limit!

-• We highly value specificity and detail.
+• Specificity and detail is valued.
 Try to be as specific as you can while sharing your climate story with the world by using concrete diction, vivid images, strong verbs, and/or specific examples.

 • Word limit for prose is 500 to 700 words.
 Poems should not exceed 50 lines.